MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/langchain.md

 - **Using the model's provider specific API:** Some models, like OpenAI, Cohere, or Mistral, offer their own set of APIs and extensions for LlamaIndex.
 Those extensions may include specific functionalities that the model support and hence are suitable if you want to exploit them.
 When working with LangChain, install the extension specific for the model you want to use, like `langchain-openai` or `langchain-cohere`.

-In this tutorial, you learn how to use the packages to build intelligent applications with models deployed in Azure AI studio with LangChain with the package `langchain-azure-ai` and the **Azure AI model inference API**.
+In this tutorial, you learn how to use the packages `langchain-azure-ai` to build applications with LangChain.

 ## Prerequisites